DFE-Digital/find-placement-schools/app/views/pages/accessibility.md

 ## Feedback and contact information

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, email [manage.schoolplacements@education.gov.uk](mailto:manage.schoolplacements@education.gov.uk).
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, email [find.placementschools@education.gov.uk](mailto:find.placementschools@education.gov.uk).
 We’ll consider your request and get back to you in 5 working days.

 ## Reporting accessibility problems with this website

 We're always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we're not meeting accessibility requirements, email [manage.schoolplacements@education.gov.uk](mailto:manage.schoolplacements@education.gov.uk).
+If you find any problems not listed on this page or think we're not meeting accessibility requirements, email [find.placementschools@education.gov.uk](mailto:find.placementschools@education.gov.uk).
 We’ll consider your request and get back to you in 5 working days.

 ## Enforcement procedure